aamjohns/Powershell_Guide/Best_Practices.md

 - Use approved verbs for function names: Use approved PowerShell verbs for your function names to maintain consistency and follow the standard naming convention.
 You can view a list of approved verbs by running Get-Verb.

+- Follow established PowerShell scripting conventions: Adhere to PowerShell scripting conventions such as using PascalCase for cmdlet and function names, and using lowercase with hyphens for parameter names (also known as kebab-case).

 - Limit the use of global variables: Use local variables and function parameters to pass data around your script.
 This reduces the risk of accidentally modifying global variables and makes your script more modular.

 - Handle errors properly: Use try, catch, and finally blocks to handle errors and clean up resources.
 Use the -ErrorAction common parameter to control error handling behavior.

 - Modularize your code: Break your script into smaller functions that perform specific tasks.
 This makes your code more maintainable and easier to debug.

+- Write functions that accept pipeline input: Design your functions to accept input from the pipeline by using the ValueFromPipeline and ValueFromPipelineByPropertyName attributes.
+This makes your functions more flexible and allows them to be used in a more PowerShell-like way.

+- Document your functions: Use comment-based help or XML-based help to provide documentation for your functions, including a description, examples, and parameter explanations.
+This makes it easier for users to understand how to use your functions effectively.

 - Test your code: Test your script thoroughly to ensure it works as expected.
 Use tools like Pester for unit testing and validating your script's functionality.